Build an OTP-Based Authentication Server with Go: Part 2

-title: "Build an OTP-Based Authentication Server with Go: Part 2" subtitle: Learn to create a secure OTP authentication system with Go, including OTP generation, validation, and security best practices. author: Vishal Shukla date: January 6, 2025
+Learn to create a secure OTP authentication system with Go, including OTP generation, validation, and security best practices.

 In this part, we will focus on the application's core functionality, such as sending and verifying OTPs.
 If you haven't already, I recommend reading Part 1 before continuing.